cequencer/expandurl/README.md

 ExpandURL
 =========

-This is the source code for the [ExpandURL](http://expandurl.appspot.com) Google App Engine site.
-Due to it outgrowing the GAE free plan I'm open-sourcing it so whoever needs it can run their own instance.
+This is a fork of the source code for the [ExpandURL](http://expandurl.appspot.com) Google App Engine site.

 License
 =======